rajeshkawali/Springboot-interview-project/README.md

 **Both @RequestParam and @PathVariable are annotations in Spring Boot that can be used to extract data from a request URL, but they are used in different scenarios.**

-> @RequestParam is used to extract request parameters from the URL, which are typically used for filtering, sorting, or paging data.
+> **@RequestParam** is used to extract request parameters from the URL, which are typically used for filtering, sorting, or paging data.
 For example, in a URL like /users?page=1&size=10, page and size are request parameters that can be extracted using @RequestParam.
 These parameters are optional by default, unless specified otherwise.

-> @PathVariable is used to extract values from the URL path itself, which are typically used to identify a specific resource or entity.
+> **@PathVariable** is used to extract values from the URL path itself, which are typically used to identify a specific resource or entity.
 For example, in a URL like /users/123, 123 is the value of the user ID, which can be extracted using @PathVariable.
 These values are required by default, unless specified otherwise.

 ## What happens if we use both the @Autowired annotation and the new operator to create a bean of the same type(same class) in a Spring Boot application?

-If you use both the @Autowired annotation and the "new" operator to create a bean of the same type, then you will end up with two different instances of the bean.
+If you use both the @Autowired annotation and the **new** operator to create a bean of the same type, then you will end up with two different instances of the bean.

 When you use @Autowired, Spring Boot automatically creates and injects an instance of the specified bean into your class,